dzoelfi/redhat-sysadmin-notes/README.md

-# Red Hat Linux System Administration Notes Repository
+# Red Hat Enterprise Linux System Administration Notes Repository

 ## Overview
 Welcome to my learning repository!
-This space is dedicated to documenting my journey towards becoming a proficient Linux System Administrator, with a focus on Red Hat technologies.
+This space is dedicated to documenting my journey towards becoming a proficient Linux System Administrator, with a focus on Red Hat Enterprise Linux technologies.
 From fundamental concepts to advanced configurations, this repository serves as a comprehensive record of my learning experiences.

 ## Learning Goals
 - **Mastering Linux Fundamentals:** Exploring the basics of the Linux command line, file system, and essential commands.